-I checked my inbox history today help-desk-issuesto see how many help desk tickets I’ve opened in the last year.
+I checked my inbox history today to see how many help desk tickets I’ve opened in the last year.
 It came out to be 14 tickets which I suspect to be a pretty low number.
 You see, I am not the typical end user.
 Relying on my technical background and obviously Google to guide me in the right direction, I try to resolve technical challenges by myself.
 Only when faced with restrictions such as account permissions, is when I reluctantly default to a help desk ticket.

 The wait period from when I get the email stating my request has been received till the oh so anticipated “your service request has been closed” email, can sometimes feel like “forever”.
 All I want is that the issue will be resolved so I can get on with my work.
 I suspect I am not alone on that one.